chrisvel/imdb_scraper/README.md

-imdb scraper --- Get statistics data for further development
+imdb scraper
 =================================================================

+.: Get movie statistics data for further development :.

-This software retrieves the synopsis of the movie and creates a dictionary with all words used plus their frequency from the `Internet Movie Database <http://www.imdb.com/>`_.
+This software retrieves the synopsis of the movie and creates a dictionary with all words used plus their frequency from the `Internet Movie Database `<http://www.imdb.com/>`_.

 Installation and requirements